neo-project/docs/en-us/network/private-chain/private-chain2.md

 Make the following configurations in config.json of each node:

 - Specify the ports so that each port is not duplicated and is not occupied by other applications.
-- In "UnlockWallet" specify the wallet path, wallet password, and set  StartConsensus and IsActive as true.
+- In "UnlockWallet" specify the wallet path and wallet password.
+- Set  StartConsensus and IsActive as true.

 You can refer to the following example：